kkrt-labs/cairo-vm-ts/README.md

 - TypeScript is easily readable and known by most devs if not all
 - Deliberate design choices to further improve readability and simplicity
 - Extensive documentation: JSDoc, diagrams, explainers, etc.

+## Usage

+### CLI

+You can install the CLI `cairo-vm-ts` by doing the following:

+1. Clone this repo: `git clone git@github.com:kkrt-labs/cairo-vm-ts.git`
+2. Go to the cloned directory: `cd cairo-vm-ts`
+3. Install the dependencies: `bun install`
+4. Register the package as a _linkable_ package: `bun link`
+5. Link the package: `bun link cairo-vm-ts`

+### As a dependency

+No package release has been done yet.

+You can still add it as a dependency by cloning the repo and creating a symlink of the repo inside your project.
+Follow the same steps as in [CLI](#cli), adding the flag `--save` to the last command: `bun link --save cairo-vm-ts`

 ## State of the VM